mirageglobe/butlerfox/readme.rst

 limitations under the License.

-Aim
+Aims
 ================================================

+- Low learning curve by simple interface with little need for memorising of commands
+- Simple easy to understand architecture with standard deployment hardened by security checks
-- Enable cloud like python app hosting
+- Enable nodejs / meteorjs / ruby / python / php script application hosting
-- Easy deployment of web servers
+- Support 4 types of common dbs json / sqlite / mongodb and mariadb(which is the new open version of mysql)
-- To create a simple bash script that installs a basic ruby, php, mysql, mongodb server.
-Try to be compatible with vagrant in the future.
+- Enable a simple bash script generation
+- Compatible with vagrant
+- Support auto scaling in mind (with DB and App all in a place)

 ToDo
 ================================================

+Ninja

-Ninja - Need to add ufw enable -> problem as ufw prompts for y/n confirmation Ninja - Need remote ninja....automation.
+- Need to add ufw enable -> problem as ufw prompts for y/n confirmation
+- Need remote ninja....automation.

+Samurai

+- add chrootkit
-Samurai - Need to activate ninja mode so all commands output as codenumber and bash scripts?
+- Need to activate ninja mode so all commands output as codenumber and bash scripts?
-Samurai - Need remote samurai....automation.
+- Need remote samurai execution....automation.
+- suppress all the prompts as you can see; making most silent as this is meant to work nicely (ish) with Vagrant.

 Done
 ================================================

-Need to make some bash optional. not all server setups require ruby?
+- Need to make some bash optional. not all server setups require ruby?

 Packages
 ================================================